 Cars always seem to break down at the worst possible moment, leaving you stuck with a repair bill that’s well beyond your weekly budget.
 But for many Australians, not having a car means missing work, school pickups, and day-to-day responsibilities.
-If you need to get back on the road fast, a car repair loan may be one easy way to cover those costs without having to wait until payday or dip into your emergency savings.
+If you need to get back on the road fast, loans for car repairs may be one easy way to cover those costs without having to wait until payday or dip into your emergency savings.
 In this guide, we’ll cover everything you need to know about car repair loans, including how they work, eligibility criteria, and how to apply.

 The information in this guide is for general purposes and may not suit your personal circumstances.
 For tailored guidance, it’s best to speak with a qualified financial professional.